skx/simple.vm/README.md

           print_str #1
           goto start

 This program first stores the string "`I like loops`" in register 1, then prints that register, before jumping to the start of the program.

 To actually compile this program into bytecodes run:

       $ ./compiler simple.in
-      1. Compiling simple.in into simple.raw
-      2. Post-compile jump-fixups for simple.raw
-          We must update offset 18 with the destination of the label: start

-This will produce the opcodes to the file `simple.raw`:
+This will produce an output file full of binary-opcodes in the file `simple.raw`:

       $ od -c simple.raw
       0000000 001 001  \f   I       l   i   k   e       l   o   o   p   s 003